opencity-labs/ccat_context_guardian_enricher/README.md

 - **`max_query_length`**: *(Integer, default: 1000)* - Maximum length of the enhanced query string (including conversation history) to avoid embedding model limits.
 Range: 100-5000 characters.
 If the combined query exceeds this length, it will be truncated from the beginning.

+- **`min_source_char`**: *(Integer, default: 100)* - Minimum number of characters a source content must have to be included in the sources list.
+Sources with less content than this limit will be filtered out.

 - **`remove_inline_links_from_sources`**: *(Boolean, default: False)* - When enabled, removes from the sources list any URL that appears in the message text itself.
 This is useful when the AI response includes inline references like "more information here: [url]" and you don't want those URLs duplicated in the sources list.
 Additionally, this setting deduplicates sources by label, keeping only one source per unique label to avoid redundant entries.

 - **`suggestion_first`**: *(Boolean, default: False)* - If enabled, moves sources that appear in the message text to the top of the sources list.
 This is useful to prioritize sources that are directly referenced in the AI's response.